armory/docs/content/en/borealis/borealis-get-started.md

 ## Advanced use cases

 The Borealis CLI can be integrated with other tools that support invoking CLIs, such as GitHub Actions, Jenkins, and Tekton.
-The credentials used for

 https://docs.github.com/en/actions/creating-actions -- either creating the action or getting and using the one Armory puts out depending on the timing